Picsart-AI-Research/Text2Video-Zero/README.md

 * [03/29/2023] Improved [Huggingface demo](https://huggingface.co/spaces/PAIR/Text2Video-Zero)! (i) For text-to-video generation, **any base model for stable diffusion** and **any dreambooth model** hosted on huggingface can now be loaded! (ii) We improved the quality of Video Instruct-Pix2Pix. (iii) We added two longer examples for Video Instruct-Pix2Pix.
 * [03/30/2023] New code released!
 It includes all improvements of our latest huggingface iteration.
 See the news update from `03/29/2023`.
 In addition, generated videos (text-to-video) can have **arbitrary length**.
 * [04/06/2023] We integrated [Token Merging](https://github.com/dbolya/tomesd) into our code.
 When the highest compression is used and chunk size set to `2`, our code can run with less than 7 GB VRAM.
 * [05/11/2023] New code and Huggingface demo released!
-We integrated depth-guidance, based on [MiDaS](https://arxiv.org/pdf/1907.01341.pdf).
+We integrated depth control, based on [MiDaS](https://arxiv.org/pdf/1907.01341.pdf).

 ## Contribute
 We are on a journey to democratize AI and empower the creativity of everyone, and we believe Text2Video-Zero is a great research direction to unleash the zero-shot video generation and editing capacity of the amazing text-to-image models!